cloudfoundry/community/toc/working-groups/cf-on-k8s.md

 ## Goals

-- End-user developers can deploy their applications through the same convenient flows provided by their existing Cloud Foundry environments, using their existing clients and tools (like the `cf` CLI or the CF Java client), relying on the same (V3) API.
+- End-user developers can deploy existing Cloud Foundry-compatible applications to Kubernetes-based environments using workflows that employ official Cloud Foundry clients (such as the `cf` CLI and the CF Java client) or (v3) Cloud Foundry API calls.
-- End-user developers can take advantage of Cloud Foundry via Kubernetes-native APIs, using their existing tools and clients (e.g. `kubectl`, `client-go`).
+- End-user developers can take advantage of Cloud Foundry via Kubernetes-native APIs using  existing Kubernetes tools and clients (such as `kubectl` and `client-go`).
-- End-user developers can smoothly migrate their workloads from their existing Cloud Foundry environments to Cloud Foundry on Kubernetes.
+- End-user developers can smoothly migrate their workloads from their existing Cloud Foundry environments to Cloud Foundry environments on Kubernetes.
-- End-user operators have a robust way to install Cloud Foundry on their Kubernetes clusters.
+- End-user operators can reuse their existing Kubernetes infrastructure and related integrations (for example, networking, identity, and observability) in their Cloud Foundry deployments.
-- End-user operators can reuse their existing Kubernetes infrastructure (e.g. networking, identity, observability) on Cloud Foundry by leveraging its integration points.
+- End-users can easily try out and experiment with Cloud Foundry on Kubernetes on their own Kubernetes clusters, with a good out-of-the-box experience.
-- End-users can easily experiment with Cloud Foundry on Kubernetes by installing it on their Kubernetes clusters and having a good out-of-the-box experience.
+- Vendors can base their own CF distributions on the core components of CF on K8s.

 ## Scope

 - Develop the necessary components to implement the Cloud Foundry experience on top of Kubernetes.
-- Provide default implementations for all integrations (e.g. networking, identity, workload execution, observability).
+- Provide basic implementations by default for all Cloud Foundry subsystem integratios (for example, networking, identity, workload execution, and observability).
-- Develop a distribution of Cloud Foundry on Kubernetes that is easy to use, even without any Cloud Foundry-specific experience and works out-of-the-box.
+- Develop a deployment of Cloud Foundry on Kubernetes that is easy to use out-of-the-box without any prior experience with Cloud Foundry.
-- Work with other Working Groups to make sure that the existing Cloud Foundry clients (e.g. the `cf` CLI, the CF Java client) work with Cloud Foundry on Kubernetes out-of-the-box.
+- Work with other Working Groups to make sure that existing Cloud Foundry clients (such as the `cf` CLI and the CF Java client) work with Cloud Foundry on Kubernetes out-of-the-box.

 ## Non-Goals